+Estimated useful

+lives (years)

-Intellectual property rights Rights to use electricity, water and gas supply facilities Software Estimated useful lives (years) 5, 10(1) 10 4(1)
+Intellectual property rights 5, 10, (1)

+Rights to use electricity, water and gas supply facilities 10

+Software 4(1)

 Customer relationships 7, 10

 Technology 10

 Development costs (2)

 Condominium and golf club memberships Indefinite

-- (1) Software license and patent royalty are amortized over the useful lives considering the contract period. - (2) Capitalized development costs are amortized over the useful lives considering the life cycle of the developed products.
+- (1) Patent royalty (included in intellectual property rights) and software license are amortized over the useful lives considering the contract period. - (2) Capitalized development costs are amortized over the useful lives considering the life cycle of the developed products.
 Amortization of capitalized development costs are recognized in research and development expenses in the consolidated statement of comprehensive income (loss).